-6. How does the institution intend to integrate sustainable design principles to enhance the efficiency and operations of the facility?
+7. How does the institution intend to integrate sustainable design principles to enhance the efficiency and operations of the facility?

-The college is committed to incorporating sustainable design features into all of its renovation and new construction projects as was done in the construction of the Career Technology Center.
-All designs will include appropriate green options to improve efficiencies.
+The College is committed to incorporating sustainable and eco-friendly design features into all of its renovation and new construction projects as was done in the construction of the Career Technology Center, the Renovation to the East and West Technology Buildings, and the renovation of the Campbell Academic Center.
+All designs will include appropriate sustainable design principles to improve efficiencies including, but not limited to, the following: